 Meanwhile, he had a network to rebuild and an agenda to get back on track.
 The chief priority at the beginning was to reestablish his own organization.
 Then it was to spread his influence.
 And to get the old meddler out of the picture.
 Then settle the Potter brat, and/or then to destabilize and to destroy any lingering trust in the legitimate government.
 Those last two can be run concurrently.
 In the meantime it’s enough to just keep the pot well-stirred.
 Which he did all through the course of HBP.

-If the entire British wizarding world consists of no more than 3,000 people as Rowling claims, even if Riddle’s total followers at all levels; human, Giant, werewolf and all; number no more than a couple hundred, the odds were excellent of his being able to produce a state of emergency and paranoia which would pitch the whole into an unworkable mess and make the Ministry of Magic and the Wizengamot which oversees it vulnerable to collapse.
-That was the case from the point he came out of that stone cauldron.
-The whole issue could have been a lot more plausibly handled, but the outcome was always fairly certain.
+If the entire British wizarding world consists of no more than 3,000 people as Rowling tries to claim, even if Riddle’s total followers at all levels; human, Giant, werewolf and all; number no more than a couple hundred, the odds were excellent of his being able to produce a state of emergency and paranoia which would pitch the whole into an unworkable mess and make the Ministry of Magic and the Wizengamot which oversees it vulnerable to collapse.

-Even if he reallyhad intended to rule the world, and I’m not convinced he did, only that it was a claim worth making and he had to do something with his time, he would have, as usual, amused himself by making plans.
+Even if he really had intended to rule the world, and I’m not convinced he did, only that it was a claim worth making and he had to do something with his time, he would have, as usual, amused himself by making plans.

 Byzantine, unnecessarily complex, and unreasonable plans.
 Plans that never had a hope of coming off.
 But they would have been fun to play with, and given him something to work towards.